silversub/terraform/getting-started.md

      </tr>
      <tr>
        <td><code>resource.ibm_is_security_group_rule.group</code></td>
-       <td>Enter the ID of the security group, for which you want to create security group rule.
+       <td>Enter the ID of the security group, for which you want to create a security group rule.
 In this example, you reference the ID of the <code>ibm_is_security_group</code> resource that you specified in the same configuration file.  </td>
      </tr>
       <tr>
        <td><code>resource.ibm_is_security_group_rule.direction</code></td>